torbendury/torbendury.github.io/_posts/2021-11-27-azure-kubernetes-with-application-gateway-and-ssl.md

 categories: [Cloud]
 ---

-How to deploy an AKS cluster with a managed instance of _Application Gateway_ and _Application Gateway Ingress Controller_ and obtain free and automated Let's Encrypt certificates.
+How to deploy an AKS cluster with a managed instance of __Application Gateway__ and __Application Gateway Ingress Controller__ and obtain __free__ and __automated__ Let's Encrypt certificates.
 We will be doing this with Terraform and Helm.

 ## Introduction

-When using Azure's AKS (Managed Kubernetes Engine) together with workloads that have to be accessible from outside your cluster, you will sooner or later be challenged with choosing a proper ingress, SSL certificates and a well maintainable way of managing all of this with minimum effort.
+When using Azure's **AKS** (Managed Kubernetes Engine) together with workloads that have to be accessible from outside your cluster, you will sooner or later be challenged with choosing a proper ingress, SSL certificates and a well maintainable way of managing all of this with minimum effort.

 What we want to build is a:

-- solution that needs minimum effort (with reasonable _initial_ effort for setup)
+- solution that needs **minimum effort** (with reasonable _initial_ effort for setup)
 - infrastructure that is mainly managed not by you, but by the platform you use and the services you deploy
-- overall system that is secure and hardened by default
+- overall system that is **secure** and **hardened** by default

 ## Prerequisites

-We are going to perform those tasks via HashiCorp Terraform.
+We are going to perform those tasks mainly via HashiCorp Terraform.
 If you want to follow this step-by-step, you will need some basic Terraform skills and a proper setup, we won't discuss this here.
-I recently wrote a blog entry on How To Start With Terraform, you might check this out if you lack some skills on this spot.
+I recently wrote a blog entry on [How To Start With Terraform](https://torbentechblog.com/a-how-to-start-with-terraform/), you might check this out if you lack some skills on this spot.

 Otherwise, what you are going to need is: